 Use Responsive Layouts

-To eliminate the need for redirection, consider using a flexible layout built around responsive page principles for your site that works for any device, regardless of size.
+To eliminate the need for redirection, consider using a flexible layout for your site built around responsive page principles that works for any device, regardless of size.

 Users on an iPhone-sized device, however, see the site as follows:

-Notice, however, that the URLs for both sites are identical, indicating that no redirection has occurred.
+Notice that the URLs for both sites are identical, indicating that no redirection has occurred.

 Identify Redirects to Access Non-HTML Resources

-HTML isn’t the only thing that’s required to load your page–if your site requires external files, such as images and CSS, ensure that your HTML calls these resources directly and that there aren’t any redirects occurring to download these files.
+HTML isn’t the only thing that’s required to load your page.
+If your site requires external files, such as images and CSS, ensure that your HTML calls these resources directly and that there aren’t any redirects occurring to download these files.